Friday, May 4, 2007

 By Michael Johns

-Disturbingly, there is an emerging consensus among the Democrat-led United States Congressional leadership that the war in Iraq is "lost."
+Meanwhile, there is an emerging consensus among the Democrat-led Congressional leadership that the war in Iraq is "lost."
 The most recent example that this thesis has worked its way into official party talking points was offered by Senate Majority Leader Harry Reid, the Nevada Democrat, who pointedly stated last month that "...this war is lost and the surge is not accomplishing anything...."

 Setting the obvious contrarian politics aside, could there be a more defeatist, demoralizing and undermining statement at this time?